radiojay/www.radiojay.org/docs/tags/radiojay-a2.md

 # RadioJay A2 Specifications

+> One gram tag with altimeter, accelerometer, and extended Motus radio transmission

 Background: the V2 tag was produced with two primary goals: to validate the integration of all the components and to prove the ability to meet a 1 gram target.
 It is a prototype produced on a minimal budget and as such it is expected to have problems, i.e., "room for improvement".

 ## Features